ibm-cloud-docs/satellite/host-update-location.md

 How can I tell if a version update is available?
 :    Version updates for hosts become available as the {{site.data.keyword.openshiftlong_notm}} team packages new versions for worker nodes.
 Typically, worker node version updates are released every two weeks.
-:    You might check for a version update to meet your required security cadence, such as updates on a monthly or bi-monthly basis.
+:    Check for a version update to meet your required security cadence, such as updates on a monthly or bi-monthly basis.
 To review available version updates, see the [Version change log for {{site.data.keyword.openshiftlong_notm}}](/docs/openshift?topic=openshift-openshift_versions).
 :    You can also use the command-line interface (CLI) to quickly identify which control plane hosts need updating.
 When you run `ibmcloud sat location ls`, `ibmcloud sat location get`, `ibmcloud sat hosts`, or `ibmcloud sat host get`, look for symbols in the **Status** or **State** column that indicate outdated hosts.
 For more information, see [Identifying control plane hosts that need updating](#host-update-identify-cli).

 Does updating the hosts impact the cluster masters that run in the {{site.data.keyword.satelliteshort}} location control plane?